Inflammation in your skin?

-Can a cream balance the pH on my skin and restore an impaired acid mantle?
+Can a cream balance the pH on my skin?

 Whether one cream alone is enough, or whether you need to implement a few new skincare practices and focus on layering, will depend on the severity of your skin’s impairment; it is an individual skin thing, so to speak.

 Essentially what we mean by this is; how much has your skin been compromised?
 What level of inflammation currently exists in your skin?
 And has your lipid barrier been undermined?

 When we address these concerns with our clients, we use a multi-pronged approach that you folks at home may like to consider: